- jax.numpy.gradient(f, *varargs, axis=None, edge_order=None)#

 axis (None or int or tuple of ints, optional) – Gradient is calculated only along the given axis or axes The default (axis = None) is to calculate the gradient for all the axes of the input array. axis may be negative, in which case it counts from the last to the first axis.

-gradient – A set of ndarrays (or a single ndarray if there is only one dimension) corresponding to the derivatives of f with respect to each dimension.
+gradient – A list of ndarrays (or a single ndarray if there is only one dimension) corresponding to the derivatives of f with respect to each dimension.
 Each derivative has the same shape as f.

 - Return type